Let's talk

 Fraud Detection

-In a concrete example, the recurring reuse of the same proof of residence across dozens of lawsuits with different plaintiffs allowed LATAM to to effectively expose the fraud.
+In a concrete example, the recurring reuse of the same proof of residence across dozens of lawsuits with different plaintiffs allowed LATAM to effectively expose the fraud.

 The result was the dismissal of the case, the imposition of a fine on the plaintiff equivalent to 9% of the claim value, and the opening of a criminal investigation into the conduct of the attorney, as shown in the court ruling referenced below.